Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Conclusion and Further Research

 \section{Conclusion and Further Research}

-We generated data and showed that our basic model, essentially a method of \citet{Jonker2019} without binning, performed reasonably well.
-Extending the model to higher order to enforce smoothness of velocities improved the model substantially.
-Our other innovation, the proper covariance relationship between the vehicle process and the current process, yielded only the moral gain of a more rigorous model.
+We demonstrated how the choice of smoother for current and vehicle motion reflects a prior belief in a probabilistic process and how that choice of belief affects the fit of the data.
+We generated data to show that our basic model, essentially a method of \citet{Jonker2019} without binning, performed reasonably well.
+Extending the model to higher order to enforce smoothness of velocities improved the model substantially and results in a much wider region to choose acceptable variance parameters.
+Our other innovation, smoothing vehicle velocity and current velocity with proper covariance widened the region of acceptable smoothing parameters slightly and provided a more rigorous if not more successful model.
+However, it corrects the assumption that the current and vehicle motion are completely independent.
+This correction would be more significant in larger currents and with sparser measurements.
 All variants significantly outperformed dead reckoning.
 In particular, models succeeded without the final GPS point as long as two nearby GPS observations before diving helped identify true surface drift.

 Various ancillary corrections may help improve the evidence for our major contributions.
-Most significantly, we may prefer to return to binning observations.
-Matrix conditioning caused many of the difficulties with higher order models and even with the proper-covariance models.
-Our time and distance scaling might also prevent the proper-covariance models from showing their merit.
+Most significantly, we would prefer to return to binning observations.
+Matrix conditioning caused issues with higher order models and even with the proper-covariance models.
 Additionally, measurement terms could benefit from reintroducing ADCP bias, compass error, and biofouling errors.
-Moreover, we have yet to test our model on real data.
+Preliminary tests of our model on real data shows that the sensors are usually biased, a more substantial separation of GPS points on the surface is required than just a few minutes, and putative ground truth measurements also suffer from inaccuracy.

-As a key avenue for improvement, one could replace the direct matrix inversion of our method with a generic convex solver (which produces equivalent results in the least squares case).
+As a key avenue for improvement, one could replace the direct matrix inversion of our method with a generic convex solver (which produces equivalent results in the least-squares case).
 The new solver, in turn, would allow for robust vehicle and current processes other than Brownian motion, a topic of interest in Kalman smoothing literature such as \cite{aravkin2017generalized}.
-Other processes such as an Ornstein-Uhlenbeck process could also help by introducing the assumption that current centers around zero and the vehicle velocity centers around its design drift velocity.
+That paper notes robust process models could would better handle the idiosyncracies we found in real data, such as very strong ADCP outliers at apogee.
+Other processes such as an Ornstein-Uhlenbeck/Gauss-Markov process could also help by introducing the assumption that current centers around zero and the vehicle velocity centers around its design drift velocity.
+Appendix E has the likelihood expression for an OU process, which is amenable to the inversion solution method.